Musialke/pffrocd/README.md

 sudo powertop --calibrate
 ```

-This takes a while, turns peripherals on and off and reboots the system
+This takes a while, turns peripherals on and off and reboots the system.

 **ADDITIONALLY for _master_ and _server_:**